 In this section, we use numerical simulations to measure the impacts of proactive strategies.
-Our objective is to see whether the inference errors predicted by the theoretical results match the numerical results.
+Our objective is to use theoretical results to explain the observations in numerical simulations with proactive strategies.
 We first introduce the network and strategy setups, then present the results.